NC State Extension Publications

 • Create openings of 1 to 5 acres and disk or burn the openings once every two to three years in pine plantations larger than 50 acres.

-• If heavy thinning of the entire stand is not an option, thin areas adjacent to wildlife openings more heavily to maximize wildlife food and cover.
+• If heavy thinning of the entire stand is not an option, thin more heavily in areas adjacent to wildlife openings and along stand boundaries to maximize wildlife food and cover.

 • Prescribe burn every two to five years once planted pines are 15 feet tall (earlier for longleaf pines), or burn every two to three years if you favor bobwhite quail.
-The appropriate fire return interval depends on the focal species, soil type, and a number of other factors unique to each property.
+The appropriate fire return interval depends on the focal species, soil type, and several other factors unique to each property.

 • Disk firebreaks every two to three years or plant firebreaks as food plots.